-A corpse flower (Amorphophallus titanum) plant, also known as titan arum, is blooming at the U.S. Botanic Garden.
-It is the first bloom for the plant, which was propogated by a leaf cutting from another USBG A. titanum.
-Photo at right shows the blooms' growth as of June 15, 2021.
+A corpse flower (Amorphophallus titanum) plant, also known as titan arum, has bloomed at the U.S. Botanic Garden.
+It is the first bloom for the plant, which was propagated by a leaf cutting from another USBG A. titanum.
+Photo at right shows the peak bloom as of June 25, 2021.

-As the Conservatory is currently closed, visitors are able to watch the corpse flower bloom growing on high-definition live video camera feed below.
-A live program with the Horticulture team is planned for when it enters peak bloom (tentatively expected for the last week of June).
+As the Conservatory was currently closed, visitors were able to watch the corpse flower bloom growing on high-definition live video camera feed below.
+The plant opened in peak bloom on the evening of June 24, 2021.

 About the 2021 Corpse Flower Plant